 As far as online banks go, DKB is one of the most comprehensive options you’ll encounter, compared to other banking options in Germany.
 Accounts are fully accessible via the DKB website, with many banking and payment options seamlessly integrated into an app to augment the user experience.
 Here’s a glance at some of DKB’s current account (DKB Cash) most frequently used features and benefits:

 - Free debit card – This is linked to your current account and IBAN.
 The card also comes with an option for contactless payments.

-- Free Visa credit card – Visa payments are deducted from a separate credit card account, which is billed once a month.
+- Cheap true credit card – Visa payments are deducted from a separate credit card account, which is billed once a month.
 This card also comes with a contactless option.

 - Mobile payments – the DKB app is integrated with Apple Pay and Google Pay, so both Android and iPhone users can make payments instantly.

 - Unlimited free ATM withdrawals – whether abroad or at home, all ATM withdrawals are completely free anywhere in the world for active users.
 As usual: DKB won’t charge you anything but ATM providers might, especially in the US or South East Asia.

 - Unlimited free withdrawals and ‘Cash im Shop’ deposits – Customers can also withdraw anywhere between €50 and €300 at participating stores, including REWE, Penny, dm and Rossmann.
 These stores also permit cash deposits of up to €999.99 a day, with a transaction fee of 1.5%

 - Unlimited free deposits at DKB ATMs – to save on deposit fees, customers can also use the DKB ATMs to deposit cash.
 There are around 20 such ATMs across Germany.

 Something that gives DKB an edge over its competitors is its dedication to customer retention; active customers have access to a range of additional benefits that can help you manage your finances both at home and abroad.